Skip to content

 What is parallelized?

-OpenMP is used to accelerate computationally intensive loops within a single process, such as:
+OpenMP is used to accelerate selected computationally intensive loops within a single process, especially:

 OpenMP is available in both retrieval and non-retrieval executables.